Motion Picture Projectionists set up and operate motion picture projection and related sound reproduction equipment.

-Motion Picture Projectionists with little to no experience tend to make between $17360 and $18800 while the more experienced ones make over $27280 per year.
+Motion Picture Projectionists with little to no experience tend to make between $17890 and $19530 while the more experienced ones can earn over $28170 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Motion Picture Projectionist is to move to a higher paying state like MO.
-Right now, the highest paying states for Motion Picture Projectionists are MO, ME, MD, NY and NJ.
+One of the easiest ways to increase your salary as a Motion Picture Projectionist is to move to a higher paying state like NY.
+Right now, the highest paying states for Motion Picture Projectionists are NY, HI, CA, MA and NJ.

-3 other factors that can increase your salary as A Motion Picture Projectionist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Motion Picture Projectionist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Motion Picture Projectionists what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Motion Picture Projectionists what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.